The Solitaire Way of War Pack

 Graphic Design - Mark Mahaffey

-ROME, INC.
+ROME, IInc.

-You decide where to allocate resources (capital spending), raise new forces (hiring), undertake prestige projects (public relations), pleasing the mob (shareholders), or even setting aside a reserve for a rainy decade or two.
-You’ll need to blend military expansion with careful administration, as well as intrigue, making the most of what you have each turn, just like any modern-day business.
+You decide where to allocate resources (capital spending), raise new forces (hiring), undertake prestige projects (public relations), pleasing the church (shareholders), or even setting aside a reserve for a rainy decade or two.
+You need to blend military acumen with careful administration, as well as intrigue, making the most of what you have each turn, just like any modern-day business.
+ROME, IInc. will give you a new perception of how war is a cost, business is a benefit, and empire is somewhere in between.
+It’s up to you to find a balance.

-ROME, INC. and issue #53 of ATO
+ROME, IInc. and issue #61 of ATO

 Map - One full color 22" x 34" PtP mapsheet